just1inmany/CS-230-Group-4/README.md

    1. what are the goals?

-    Our company's goal is to find new ways to provide convience for our customer's home
+    Our company's goal is to find new ways to provide convenience for our customer's home

    2. where did your idea come from ( a class, a job, a need)?